-According to the U.S. Bureau of Labor Statistics, jobs for environmental scientists and specialists are expected to increase faster than the national average (11% versus 7%) between 2014 and 2024.
-There is an increasing need for well trained environmental problem solvers in the government, non-profit, and private sectors.
+According to the U.S. Bureau of Labor Statistics, jobs for environmental scientists and specialists are expected to increase faster than the national average (11% versus 7%) between 2016 and 2026.
+Examples of employment opportunities include:

-- Jobs with a wide range of local, national, and international nongovernmental organizations such as the Nature Conservancy and the Rainforest Alliance
+- Jobs with a wide range of local, national, and international nongovernmental organizations such as the Nature Conservancy and the Rainforest Alliance;

 - Private sector positions with environmental consulting firms, industries requiring environmental compliance, and environmentally minded companies; and

 - Positions with government agencies such as the U.S. Environmental Protection Agency (EPA) and state environmental agencies.

 Jobs with these entities can involve doing science, policy analysis, education, advocacy, etc., depending on the individual’s interests and expertise.

 Graduate study allows for further specialization in a particular field and additional job and advancement opportunities.
 One such option for ENVS majors is an accelerated pathway through the M.S. in Environmental Sciences and Policy degree or M.S. in Geographic Information Systems degree from the JHU Advanced Academic Programs (AAP).
 Other options include fields such as environmental health and environmental law.